ironbar/mnist_universe/docs/08_causality.md

 This are the rules to stop the flow of information throught any individual junction:

 1. In a chain junction $A\rightarrow B\rightarrow C$ controlling for B prevents information about A from getting to C or viceversa
-2. In a fork junction $A\rightarrow B\rightarrow C$ controlling for B prevents information about A from getting to C or viceversa
+2. In a fork junction $A\lefttarrow B\rightarrow C$ controlling for B prevents information about A from getting to C or viceversa
 3. In a collider $A\rightarrow B\leftarrow C$ the variables A and C start out independent, but if you control for B information starts flowing.
 4. 4.
 Controlling for descendants of a variable is lieke partially controlling for the variable itself